tonig-evo/tutorial_python/README.md

 - How to use the ”for … in” loop to extract every other letter of a string
 - Use the “if ... elif … else” function to check if a variable contains letters, numerics or both
 - Use the “for … in” loop to calculate faculty
-- Use the “while … ” loop to calculate faculty
 - Use a suitable loop to check if a number is a prime number
 - Code an exception handling for a zero division
 - Assume a string of coding DNA, extract for each letter the codon position (1st,2nd and 3rd) using a loop and the if command